 2. Character Introduction

-What’s the establishing shot for the tone of film or scene is the first appearance for a character.
+What’s the establishing shot for the tone of a film or scene is the first appearance of a character.
 The characters are quite literally the souls of a story.
 Their first impression is crucial for the audience to connect with them.
 We learn who they are and what conflicts they face at the beginning of their character development.
 Where do they come from, what are their motivations, where do they go and how — if at all — are they going to get there?